paketo-buildpacks/dotnet-core-sdk/README.md

   [requires.metadata]

     # Setting the build flag to true will ensure that the Dotnet Core SDK
-    # depdendency is available on the $PATH for subsequent buildpacks during
+    # depdendency is available in the $DOTNET_ROOT for subsequent buildpacks during
+    # their build phase and ensures that the Dotnet Core Driver dependency is available
-    # their build phase.
-If you are writing a buildpack that needs to use the
+    # in the $PATH for subsequent buildpacks.
+If you are writing a buildpack that needs
-    # dotnet sdk & driver during its build process, this flag should be set to true.
+    # to use the dotnet sdk & driver during its build process, this flag should be set
+    # to true.
     build = true
 ```